Karyn Polito

 Karyn Ellen Polito (born November 11, 1966) is an American attorney, businesswoman, and politician who served as the 72nd lieutenant governor of Massachusetts from 2015 to 2023.
 Polito was a Republican member of the Massachusetts House of Representatives for the 11th Worcester district from 2001 to 2011.
 Polito was first elected lieutenant governor in 2014 with her running mate, Charlie Baker.
 They were both re-elected in 2018, and declined to seek reelection in 2022.

 Early life and education

 Polito is a lifelong resident of Shrewsbury, Massachusetts.
 She graduated from Holy Name Central Catholic High School.
 Shortly after graduating from Boston College with a Bachelor of Science degree in 1988, she received her Juris Doctor from New England Law in 1991.

 Career

 An attorney, Polito co-owns and operates a commercial real estate development firm.

 Polito is a member of the Republican Party.
-Her experience in politics and government includes stints as a Shrewsbury Town Meeting member (1993-2000), a member of the Shrewsbury Zoning Board of Appeals (1994-1995), and a Shrewsbury selectman (1995-1998).
+Her experience in politics and government includes stints as a Shrewsbury Town Meeting member (1993–2000), a member of the Shrewsbury Zoning Board of Appeals (1994–1995), and a Shrewsbury selectman (1995–1998).
 Polito was the commissioner of the Massachusetts Lottery from 1999 to 2000.
+In 1998, Polito ran for the Massachusetts Senate in the Second Worcester district.
+However, she lost the general election to Guy Glodis.